If you asked me about CSS a couple of years ago I probably would have run for the hills.

 There’s all sorts of online training courses available, including CSS tutorials.

-There’s a 7 day free trial and then a basic membership costs $25 per month.
+There’s a 10 day free trial and then a basic or premium membership available.

 You can even access tutorials on the go via their mobile site or the iPhone app.